hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ```
 The code introduces a few helper variables, but the core logic is what we described above.
-The charging efficiency multipliers let us account for energy loss during transfers
+The charging efficiency multipliers let us account for energy loss during transfers.

-When we run it, we get the optimal values for switches in several upcoming periods.
+When we run it, we get optimal values for switches in upcoming periods.
 We also get several other metrics:
 ```
 Configs: